-Deadlines, cut-off dates, or other limits fixed herein may only be extended by the Court upon timely motion filed in compliance with the Plan and Local Rules and upon a showing of good cause.
-Trial will not be continued, even on a joint motion, absent good cause or compelling reason.
+Deadlines, cut-off dates, or other limits fixed herein may only be extended by the Court upon timely motion filed in compliance with Local Rules and upon a showing of good cause.
+Trial will not be continued, even on joint motion, absent good cause or compelling reason.
 If, however, a continuance is granted, deadlines and cut off dates will not be extended automatically, unless otherwise ordered by the Court.